-Breaches will be reported to the ICO by the DPO without undue delay and, where feasible, not later than 72 hours after having become aware of the breach, unless Chambers is able to demonstrate that the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.
+Breaches will be reported to the ICO by agreement either by the barrister as Data Controller or by Chambers without undue delay and, where feasible, not later than 72 hours after having become aware of the breach, unless it has been demonstrated that the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.

-The DPO will maintain a central register of the details of any data protection breaches reported.
+Chambers will maintain a central register of the details of any data protection breaches reported.